Aman3054/Expense-Tracker/README.md

-# 🏦 Expense Management System
+# 🏦 Expense Tracker

-The **Expense Management System** is a web-based application designed to help users track and manage their daily expenses effortlessly.
+The **Expense Tracker** is a web-based application designed to help users track and manage their daily expenses effortlessly.
 Built using the powerful **MERN stack** (MongoDB, Express.js, React.js, and Node.js), this system provides a scalable, responsive, and user-friendly platform for users to gain detailed insights into their spending patterns, optimize their budgets, and make smarter financial decisions.

 ---